Ensembl/ensembl-cdm-docs/src/docs/transcript_metadata.md

 ```

 ### TranscriptGencodeMetadata
-TranscriptGencodeBasicMetadata, TranscriptGencodePrimaryMetadata and TranscriptGencodeComprehensiveMetadata are all instances of ValueSetMetadata:
+TranscriptGencodeMetadata is an instance of ValueSetMetadata:

 ```json
 {